zopefoundation/mongopersist/src/mongopersist/README.txt

     u'today': datetime.datetime(2011, 10, 1, 9, 45),
     u'visited': []}]

-As you can see, the stored document for the person looks very Mongo.
+As you can see, the stored document for the person looks very mongoDB.
 But oh no, I forgot to specify the full name for Stephan.
 Let's do that:

   >>> dm.root['stephan'].name = u'Stephan Richter'